Once Christmas ends I simplify my mantel decorations while keeping a winter vibe as I did with these winter wonderland mantel decorations.

 Last week while we were in the middle of the “polar vortex” I was bundled up cursing Virginia and her lack of snow.
 It was practically zero degrees and not a drop of moisture in the air!
 Is a snow day really too much to ask for?
 Apparently so.
-Since I can’t have a snow day, I decided to make a snow-themed mantle, to remind me of what I’m missing out on.
+Since I can’t have a snow day, I decided to use winter wonderland mantel decorations, to remind me of what I’m missing out on.
 I wanted something very simplistic and clean after all the chaos of Christmas.
 I layered two empty frames, a few vases, some gold candles, and my poinsettia (which I’ve surprisingly been able to keep alive all this time) with a little banner.
 I love the way the light from the candles glitters on the snowflakes and makes everything cozy.
 Candles are actually my go-to post Christmas decor.
 The house always looks so empty and boring after the holiday decorations get packed up, but having a bunch of candles lit keeps things feeling cozy so I dont get the post-holiday sads.The banner is made from some gold coasters that I got for Christmas and leftover snowflakes from Christmas decorations.
 I hand wrote “Let it Snow” in hopes that the Virginia weather would grant my wishes for a few snow flurries.And can you believe these pictures were taken at night?!
 I haven’t quite mastered my lighting kit, but I’m so excited about having more time to take photos instead of having to do everything before 2 in the afternoon on a Saturday or Sunday!
 Game changer.

 How did you decorate after the holidays?
 Do you keep it plain and simple or do you like to keep some of the fun colors out?